 Jericho Road Episcopal Housing Initiative of New Orleans is a neighborhood-based nonprofit homebuilder that provides families with healthy and energy-efficient affordable housing opportunities.
-We partner with neighborhood residents, organizations and businesses to create and maintain a stable and thriving community.
+We partner with neighborhood residents, organizations and businesses to create and maintain stable and thriving communities.

 “One day we must come to see that the whole Jericho Road must be transformed so that men and women will not be constantly beaten and robbed as they make their journey on life’s highway.
 True compassion is more than flinging a coin to a beggar.
 It comes to see that an edifice which produces beggars needs restructuring”

 -The Reverend Martin Luther King Jr., “Beyond Vietnam” speech April 4th, 1967

-In the “I Have A Dream” speech delivered more than 50 years ago at Riverside Church in Harlem, Martin Luther King Jr.’s intent was to highlight the gross social and economic inequalities of our world.
+In the “Beyond Vietnam” speech delivered more than 50 years ago at Riverside Church in Harlem, Martin Luther King Jr.’s intent was to highlight the gross social and economic inequalities of our world.
 It was Dr. King’s belief that justice – true justice – can only be achieved when we reimagine our individual role to lift others up.
-This is the philosophy through which Jericho Road Episcopal Housing Initiative emerged, and it is this message that continues to serve as a foundation for the organization.
+Jericho Road Episcopal Housing Initiative emerged through this philosophy, and a message of justice continues to serve as the foundation for the organization.

-We work directly with resident leaders across the city to improve neighborhood conditions by implementing programs and practices that foster community pride.
-With collaboration, we have seen great success over the life of our organization but remain committed to Dr. King’s message of restructuring our ideas.
-There is still a great deal of work to be done, and advocacy for justice must be regularly reaffirmed and protected.
-Looking towards Jericho Road’s second decade, we say with resounding solidarity that we must continue the legacy of Dr. King and strive to uphold his message of altruism, charity, and humanity.
+Jericho Road works directly with resident leaders across the city to improve neighborhood conditions by implementing programs and practices that foster community pride.
+With collaboration, we have seen great success over the life of our organization but remain committed to Dr. King’s message of restructuring society so that no one in our community has to live in poverty.
+Looking at Jericho Road’s future, we say with resounding solidarity that we must continue the legacy of Dr. King and strive to uphold his message of altruism, equity, and humanity.